2.4 A War That Pays For Itself

 Archie: Bad, I'll bet.
 Remember the poets who made fun of him and his religion.

-Uzza: Muhammad was patient man, he bided his time.
-He also started receiving revelations that more or less said to Hell with Jews, the most significant being a change of direction.
+Uzza: Muhammad was a patient man, he bid his time.
+He also started receiving revelations which said, more or less, to Hell with the Jews; the most significant being a change of direction.
 Before the breakup, Muslims and Jews prostrated themselves in the direction of Jerusalem during prayers.
-After the breakup, the believers were instructed to prostate themselves in the direction of Mecca
+After the breakup, the believers were instructed to prostate themselves in the direction of Mecca.

 Gerry: "and to Hell with the Jews!"
 Isn't that a bit harsh?

 Uzza: No, not really.
 When you hear the Islamists repeating revelations that seem to tolerate Jews and Christians, Jews in particular, they are usually repeating revealed truths that are no longer valid.
-They are telling lies which being the ignorant people you are when it comes to Islamic scriptures, you readily believe because you don't know any better, and don't want to.
+They are telling lies which, when it comes to Islamic scriptures, you readily believe because you don't know any better, and don't want to.

 Archie: But I thought you said revealed truths were unchangeable?

-Uzza: In the Koran, on at least three occasions, Allah reveals that it is a god's prerogative to change his mind.
+Uzza: In the Koran, on at least four occasions, Allah reveals that it is a god's prerogative to change his mind.